THANK YOU FOR CELEBRating the 7th annual stage Awards with us!

 Best Scenic or Prop Design

-Jill Clark accepts the award for Best Scenic or Prop Design for the Premiere Playhouse’s production of Hair.
+John Boe accepts the award for Best Scenic or Prop Design for his work on Olde Towne Dinner Theatre’s Not Now, Darling.

 Best Costume, Hair or Makeup Design